DavidGuix/blockchain-tutorial-python/README.md

         (blockchain_tutorial_python) jupyter notebook
         ```

-        If you where already using jupyter, refreshing one of the notebooks if necessary and going to Kernel --> Change kernel, we should see a "BlockchainTutorial (Conda py3.9)" kernel that we can select.
+        If you were already using Jupyter, refreshing one of the notebooks if necessary and going to Kernel --> Change kernel, we should see a "BlockchainTutorial (Conda py3.9)" kernel that we can select.

 If at some point more modules are added to the requirements files, you can update the conda environment you already created with the following command: